ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "But I hope there is no strong attachment on either side," said Jane.

 "I am sure there is not on his.
-I will answer for it, he never cared three straws about her--who could about such a nasty little freckled thing?"
+I will answer for it, he never cared three straws about her -- who could about such a nasty little freckled thing?"

 Elizabeth was shocked to think that, however incapable of such